MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/advanced-hunting-schema-changes.md

 | `EmailEvents` | `MalwareFilterVerdict` <br>`PhishFilterVerdict` | `ThreatTypes` | Include more threat types |

-2. In the `EmailAttachmentInfo` and `EmailEvents` tables, the column `ThreatNames` was added to give more information about the email threat.
+2. In the `EmailAttachmentInfo` and `EmailEvents` tables, the `ThreatNames` column was added to give more information about the email threat.
 This column contains values like Spam or Phish.

 3. In the [DeviceInfo](advanced-hunting-deviceinfo-table.md) table, the `DeviceObjectId` column was replaced by the `AadDeviceId` column based on customer feedback.

 4. In the [DeviceEvents](advanced-hunting-deviceevents-table.md) table, several ActionType names were modified to better reflect the description of the action.
-Details can be found below.
+Details of the changes can be found below.

 | Table name | Original ActionType name | New ActionType name | Reason for change
 |--|--|--|--|